TheParthMaru/Daily-Journal/progress.md

 - Enrolled in Javascript course and started with fundamentals of Javascript.
 - Started to learn VIM.
 - Created a professional github readme on live stream.

+## Day 17

+### Date: 30-05-2023

+### Description

+- Revised operators, conditionals, type conversion and coercion, truthy and falsy values in JavaScript.
+- Spent too much time no setting up neovim just to understand that I should focus more on learning Javascript and later do all vim shit.